David Ball (electronic musician)

-David James Ball (born 3 May 1959) is an English producer and electronic musician, who has played in bands such as Soft Cell and The Grid, and collaborated with other producers including Ingo Vauk and Chris Braide.
-He is usually called Dave Ball on record sleeves.
+David James Ball (3 May 1959 – 22 October 2025) was an English producer and electronic musician best known as one half of the synth-pop duo Soft Cell, alongside vocalist Marc Almond.
+He also co-founded the Grid, and collaborated with artists and producers including Ingo Vauk and Chris Braide.
+Active from the late 1970s, Ball worked across a range of projects in electronic and experimental music.
+He is usually credited as Dave Ball on record sleeves.

 Life and career

-Ball was born in Chester, Cheshire, England, later adopted and brought up in Blackpool.
-He studied at Arnold School before studying art at Leeds Polytechnic, where he met Marc Almond; they formed the synthpop duo Soft Cell in 1978, the band lasting until 1984.
-In 1983, while with the group, he released a solo album, In Strict Tempo, which featured Gavin Friday, Genesis P-Orridge and Virginia Astley.
+Ball was born on 3 May 1959 in Chester, Cheshire, England; he was later adopted and brought up in Blackpool.
+He studied at Arnold School before studying art at Leeds Polytechnic, where he met Marc Almond.
+They formed the synth-pop duo Soft Cell in 1978; the band initially lasted until 1984, but subsequently reunited a few times after long gaps.
+In 1983, while with Soft Cell, he released a solo album, In Strict Tempo, which featured Gavin Friday, Genesis P-Orridge and Virginia Astley.
 Later he collaborated with P-Orridge on the soundtrack for the West German film Decoder, which also featured other Some Bizzare artists.